 The Junior NAD, a program of the NAD, offers deaf and hard of hearing students in 7th through 12th grade opportunities to develop leadership skills, learn and demonstrate citizenship, and meet and interact with students from other schools and states.
 Students can participate in the Junior NAD by joining chapters established by their schools.

-Kansas School for the Deaf have JrNAD - interested to get involved?
+Kansas School for the Deaf has JrNAD chapter - interested to get involved?

 The NAD Youth Leadership Camp (YLC) is an intensive four-week summer camp program for deaf and hard of hearing high school students.
 The camp provides leaders the ability to develop their scholarship, leadership, and citizenship (SLC) qualities in nature environment.
 Leaders experience self-discovery, learn about self-identity, confidence, and self-esteem and understand many things about themselves.
 NAD YLC is also an extension of the activities and training offered by the Junior NAD, www.nad.org/jrnad.